How to Promote Your Blog on Facebook

 Take advantage of new Facebook features

 Facebook is ever-changing and most recently, those changes have been for the better.
 It also releases more features than you can shake a stick at, but it usually takes a while for them to catch on or for enough people to really start using them.
-For the most part, new features get the most traction from geeks and social media influencers, but it’s also a great way for you to push your blog.
+For the most part, new features get the most traction from geeks and influencer marketing, but it’s also a great way for you to push your blog.
 Whether you’re taking advantage of stories, 360 photos, or live video, push your content in as many avenues as you can for maximum effect.
 You can even get rewarded by using features like live video, as Facebook algorithms will prioritize this content due to its urgent and timely nature, allowing it to be seen by more people.
 Don’t know how to work with Facebook live?
 Check out our helpful guide right here to show you the basics.

 Add sharing icons